 What is the education requirement for this position?

-A high school diploma, GED, or basic office skills / business administration skills training programs is sufficient for most entry-level administrative assistant positions.
+When hiring an administrative assistant, employers typically view a high school diploma, GED, or basic office skills / business administration skills training programs sufficient for an entry-level position.
 There are many one- or two-year vocational programs that offers more advanced training for office administrative support roles that will help you gain the skills you need to succeed in this position.

 If you’ve already acquired computer and Microsoft office office skills, such as filing, reporting, and knowing how to properly format business correspondence, congratulations, you’ve already got your foot in the door for most entry-level administrative positions.
 On the other hand, legal and medical administrative clerks are often required to know professional terminology specific to their industries.
 Industry-specific knowledge can be learned through programs or courses at many vocational schools.
 If you’re aiming high and want to become an executive administrative or management assistant, a professional training program will definitely look good on your resume.

 How much does it pay?